Plymouth Whitemarsh High School: School Profile

 Minimum Grade Requirements

 All Plymouth Whitemarsh High School students are required to schedule a full course load of 10 credits each year.
 With the exception of AP classes, most courses follow a semester schedule and are granted 1 credit.
-Students must also document 10 pieces of evidence toward career exploration and preparation (artifacts, work-based learning, field trips, etc.) between grades 9-12.
+Students must also document 10 pieces of evidence toward career exploration and preparation (artifacts, work-based learning, field trips, etc.) prior to grade 12.

 5.0 ENGLISH